 The Glapthorn Emergency Plan

-The Glapthorn Emergency Plan is a 'living document', as is constantly being reviewed and updated by Roy and his team.
-As you will have read above, and will see from the document when you study it, Roy still requires additional support and information.
-Therefore, if you are able to help in any small way please contact Roy on 01832 275676 or by email at email@example.com.
+The Glapthorn Emergency Plan is a 'living document', as is constantly being reviewed and updated by the Parish Council.
+As you will have read above, and will see from the document when you study it, we have some nominated volunteers but we still require additional support and information.
+Therefore, if you are able to help in any small way please contact Roy on 01832 275676 or by email at email@example.com or contact the Parish Clerk.

 If you would like to view a copy of the Glapthorn Emergency Plan please click on this link: